 In October and November 2016, as part of the 10-year update of the District's Comprehensive Plan, the Office of Planning held open community meetings throughout the city to seek public views, including comments on the Historic Preservation element, which guides the preservation plan.
-These meetings gave the HPO staff an opportunity to talk one-on-one with participants to hear their ideas about preservation.
+These meetings gave the HPO staff an opportunity to talk one-on-one with DC residents from all wards to hear their ideas about preservation.
 They were an opportunity for engagement on the goals and objectives of the preservation plan as well.